XeroAPI/XeroOAuth-PHP/README.md

 [![License](https://poser.pugx.org/elliotchance/xero-api/license.svg)](https://packagist.org/packages/elliotchance/xero-api)
 [![Build Status](https://travis-ci.org/elliotchance/xero-api.svg?branch=master)](https://travis-ci.org/elliotchance/xero-api)

 **This is the community official package since Xero is unwilling to add composer support or clean up the library.** Please add existing pull requests and issues against this repository and we can all help fix it up :)

-Semantic versions have been created for existing releases and will be created here in the future.
+Semantic versions have been created for existing releases and will be created based on the same version from the original repository to keep it up to date.
+On top of that we have patches (i.e. `0.5.1`) between Xero releases.

+There will be a suite of tests coming soon.

 ### Installation